 She attended masterclasses with Friedrich Goldmann, Johannes Schöllhorn, Gia Kancheli, Walter Zimmermann, Mark Pekarsky, Alexander Ivashkin, Gerard McBurney, Klaus Huber.

-Works premiered by Ensembles:
+Works premiered by Ensembles and Orchestras: